Surviving, Thriving (and DIYing!) With Lung Cancer

 What’s ahead for you?
 When you’re first diagnosed with a disease like this the first thing you do is take to the internet and try to absorb everything about it.
 Right off the bat we learned the life expectancy for ALK+ lung cancer isn’t all that great.
 BUT!
 There are amazing strides being made just in the last few years with the treatment of this disease!
 I refuse to live my life with any number looming overhead!
-There are many people with this disease who are way outliving their life expectancy.
+There are people with this disease who are way outliving their life expectancy.
 I’m planning on being one of them!
 Research is constantly buying us more time and I’m filled with hope for the future!
 Right now my kids are all in college and I can’t wait to see all that their young lives have in store for them, their jobs, relationships, life!
-After Covid I can’t wait to travel with Mark and have many more funny and joyful times ahead with my friends and family.
+I can’t wait to travel more with Mark and have many more funny and joyful times ahead with my friends and family.

 The human heart beats